 The Island Institute Fellows program is one of the signature programs of Island Institute.
-Since 1999, the Island Institute Fellows program has placed college and master’s degree graduates in Maine’s coastal and year-round island communities for two-year fellowships.
+2024 marks 25 years since the Island Institute Fellows program began placing college and master’s degree graduates in Maine’s coastal and year-round island communities for two-year fellowships.
 Fellowships provide a unique opportunity for recent graduates to apply their skills and gain experience helping to build sustainability within communities whose way of life and identity face many challenges.

 The Island Institute Fellows Program provides support for Maine’s island and coastal communities by:

 - Strengthening capacity for the local management of historical, cultural, natural, economic, and information resources

 - Assisting in local research, planning, education, and technology projects

 Island Institute provides support for the Island Institute Fellows by:

 - Offering enriching professional development opportunities for recent college graduates

 - Building professional experiences and networks for Fellows looking to live and work in Maine